DevExpress-Examples/asp-net-web-forms-grid-filter-column-on-the-server/Readme.md

 ## Overview

 1. Create the [Grid View](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView) control, populate it with columns, and bind it to a data source.
 Add a text box and a button.
-In a button's client-side [Click](https://docs.devexpress.com/AspNet/js-ASPxClientButton.Click) event handler, call the grid's [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.PerformCallback(args)) method to send a callback to the server.
+In a button's client-side [Click](https://docs.devexpress.com/AspNet/js-ASPxClientButton.Click) event handler, call the grid's [PerformCallback](https://docs.devexpress.com/AspNet/js-ASPxClientGridView.PerformCallback(args)) method to pass a text string from the text box to the server.

     ```aspx
     <dx:ASPxTextBox ID="txtFilter" runat="server" Width="170px" Style="display: inline-table" />